 Writing your presentation

 Writing for speaking situations is different than writing content that is meant to be read.
-You have to make sure the language of your presentation flows when spoken without cutting down on its substance.
+To improve your presentation skills, you have to make sure the language you use flows when spoken without cutting down on its substance.
 Here are a few tips to help you assemble a rough script for your presentation.

 5. Start with an outline.